galanonym/.vim/readme.md

 Search

     /something - search for "something" string
+    /something/e - search for "something" string place cursor at the end of match
-    n - cursor to next match
+    //e - repeat last normal search, but place cursor at the end of match n - cursor to next match
     N - cursor to previous match
     ?something - search upwards for "something" string